infinityarpan/multiagentic-hybrid-chat-app/README.md

 ## Key Design Decisions

 ### Parsing Strategy
-- **Why OCR with Tesseract?**
+- **Why Docling?**
-  - Tesseract is a reliable and open-source OCR tool that works well for scanned PDFs.
+  - Docling is an open-source tool that streamlines document processing across formats, with advanced PDF parsing and seamless GenAI integration.
-  - It ensures text extraction even from non-digital documents.
+  - Supports EasyOCR and Tesseract supporting extraction from scanned documents.
 - **Why Markdown Conversion?**
   - Markdown provides a structured format for processing and splitting content into meaningful chunks.